-Walk the participants through a sample action in the simulator.
-For example, propose an action, mentally guess its result, input into En-ROADS to see the result and identify the insights.
-You can follow the “Test Actions in En-ROADS” instructional points found in the En-ROADS Workshop Facilitator’s Guide.
+Walk through sample actions in the simulator, and show how to look at the different graphs.
+You can follow the “Test Actions in En-ROADS” instructional points found in the En-ROADS Workshop Facilitator’s Guide (pages 10- 12).

-If participants have access to computers, give them the link to the En-ROADS simulator and ask them to start experimenting.
+If students have access to computers, give them the link to the En-ROADS simulatorand ask them to start experimenting.

 Describe the goals of the assignment.